ROBERT LANE c.1873-1915

 - the Battle of Bellewaarde 24-25 May.

-Private Lane entered France 20 April 1915 and it is highly likely that he was involved in fighting within 4 days.
-It is highly likely that Private Lane was wounded in the above action and died of his wounds.
+Private Lane entered France 20 April 1915 with his battalion and it is highly likely that he was involved in fighting within 4 days of arriving in France.
 The following detail records this action:

 24 April: Vlamertinghe, waiting for orders, French and Canadian wounded and gassed passed through, refugees streamed westwards.
 6pm: marched through Ypres where buildings burned, the Cloth Hall still recognisable but damaged, past the Menin Gate, onto Zonnebeke and the ruined village of Potijze then at midnight relieved the 2/Shropshire Light Infantry.